 Now we’ll define the funnel stages plus a few other marketing automation terms to start.

 Lead (or demand) generation: The act of creating interest in your products or services through marketing efforts.

 Visitor: An anonymous person who visits your website and is now tracked in Pardot.

-Conversion: Once a visitor gives you their contact information by submitting a Pardot landing page or form, they are converted to a prospect.
+Conversion: Once a visitor gives you their contact information, such as an email address, by submitting a Pardot landing page or form, they are converted to a prospect.

 Prospect: An anonymous visitor that has converted and is now identified.
 A record of the prospect will exist in Pardot, similar to a lead record in Sales Cloud or other CRMs.